 The Christensen Fund uses the Net Asset Value (NAV) as a practical expedient to determine the fair value of all the underlying investments which do not have readily determinable fair value and prepare their financial statements consistent with the measurement principles of an investment company or have the attributes of an investment company.
-The following table lists investments by major category as of December 31, 2016 and 2015:
+The following table lists investments by major category as of December 31, 2017 and 2016:

-2016 2015

-of # of Redemption Notice

-Strategies Funds Valuation Funds Valuation Frequency Period

-Alternative Investments:

-Private equity (a):

-Venture capital funds 1 \$ 160,231 8 \$ 13,341,769 N/A N/A

-Real estate (b):

-Partnerships 0 - 3 2,210,203 N/A N/A

-Absolute return (c):

-Event driven:

-Non - Redeemable 0 - 1 176,686 N/A N/A

-Multi-strategy:

-Non - Redeemable 1 14,035 1 20,310 N/A N/A

-Pooled funds:

-Liquid Market Fund (d) 1 13,744,007 1 12,831,875 Monthly 25 days

-Global Endowment Fund

-II (e) 0 - 1 197,012,491 Annually 120 days

-TCF Investment

-Holdings LP (f) 1 226,292,719 1 1,440,154 Varies Varies

-, , , ,

-Global Endowment

-Targeted Strategy (g) 1 7,255,274 .
-1 9,997,383 Monthly 10 days

-Total 5 \$247,466,266 17 \$ 237,030,871

-1 Otal J \$\psi 247,400,200 1/ Ψ 431,030,6/1
+20 17 2016 2016 Strategies # of Funds S Valuation # of Funds Valuation Redemption Frequency Notice Period Alternative Investments: Private equity (a): Venture capital funds 1 \$ 500,852 1 \$ 160,231 N/A N/A Absolute return (b): Multi-strategy: Non - Redeemable 1 6,658 1 14,035 N/A N/A Pooled funds: Liquid Market Fund (c) 1 12,870,175 1 13,744,007 Monthly 25 days TCF Investment Holdings LP (d) 1 232,831,146 1 226,292,719 Varies Varies Global Endowment Targeted Strategy (e) 0 - 1 7,255,274 Monthly 10 days Total 4 \$ 246,208,831 5 \$ 247,466,266

 - a) Private equity funds invest in venture capital funds consisting of domestic and international private equity with the objective of long-term growth of capital.
 The partnerships typically have a legal life span of 10-14 years with no redemption rights for the limited partners.
-Unfunded commitments were \$2,820,000 and \$1,497,254 for 2016 and 2015, respectively.
-During 2016, the partnerships and remaining commitments listed as of December 31, 2015, were transferred to the TCFIH. - b) This strategy invests in real estate and natural resources, both domestic and international.
-Natural resource funds invest primarily in crude oil, natural gas production and timberland.
-These funds generally cannot be redeemed and liquidity is expected in the form of distributions from the funds when the underlying assets are sold over the life of the partnerships.
-It is estimated that the underlying assets will be liquidated over the next 7 years, excluding any extension agreement.
-Unfunded commitments were \$640,501 for 2015 and in 2016 the partnerships and remaining commitments were transferred to the TCFIH. - c) The strategy of the Absolute Return is to provide diversification benefits to the overall portfolio through lower correlation to other traditional asset classes (e.g. Equity and Fixed Income) and to provide a buffer during equity market declines.
-The Absolute Return investment include the following strategies:
+Unfunded commitments were \$2,460,000 and \$2,820,000 for 2017 and 2016, respectively. - b) The strategy of the Absolute Return is to provide diversification benefits to the overall portfolio through lower correlation to other traditional asset classes (e.g. Equity and Fixed Income) and to provide a buffer during equity market declines.
+Multi-strategy managers invest in a wide variety of securities, typically rotating between equity, bank debt, convertible bonds, and other fixed income securities depending on the manager's view on relative attractiveness, with the objective of exploiting arbitrage opportunities or identifying undervalued assets without incurring systematic market risk.